vmal/toccaCodingChallenge/readme.md

 The rest API to fetch user_profiles is `/users/getUserProfiles?pageNumber=1`.
 The GET Request takes in the parameter `pageNumber= type Number` starting from index 1.
 The reason I added this parameter was to let the client download all documents since the query is limited to 50 at a time.
-For example, this request will return will 50 first documents for index 1, then 51 to 100 documents for index 2 and so on.
+For example, this request will return first 50 documents for index 1, then 51 to 100 documents for index 2 and so on.

 ### Technologies used for this challenge
 Express JS, Node JS, Google Firestone DB